 Limitations and Caveats

-Andarine is a promising candidate for treating osteoporosis and muscle-wasting, but these benefits have not been explored in humans or the studies aren’t publically available.
+The safety and effects of Andarine have not been explored in humans or the studies aren’t publically available.
 This drug was mainly tested in rats.

-Although it is purchased and used as a supplement, its long-term benefits and risks in humans are unknown.
+Although it is purchased online, its long-term benefits and risks in humans are unknown.

 Legality, Sports, and Doping

-Since 2008, use of SARMs has been considered doping by the US Anti-Doping Agency (USADA), and these drugs are on the World Anti-Doping Agency (WADA) prohibited list [R].
+Since 2008, the use of SARMs has been considered doping by the US Anti-Doping Agency (USADA), and these drugs are on the World Anti-Doping Agency (WADA) prohibited list .

-Common dosing range is 50 to 75 mg per day (divided into 3 doses taken with meals).
-Some recommend starting with lower doses of 25 to 50 mg per day, to decrease the risk of side effects.
+According to users, a common dosing range is 50 to 75 mg per day (divided into 3 doses taken with meals).
+Some start with lower doses of 25 to 50 mg per day.
 Andarine is often cycled.

-This drug is not regulated, so the quality and even the identity of the product is often questionable.
-In a study of 44 products marketed as SARMs (including andarine), only 52% actually contained SARMs and many were inaccurately labeled.
-[R].
+This drug is unapproved, so the quality and even the identity of the product is often highly questionable.
+In a study of 44 products marketed as SARMs (including Andarine), only 52% actually contained SARMs and many were inaccurately labeled .